dottedmag/archmage/README.md

 Requirements
 ============

-arCHMage requires the following libraries:
+arCHMage has the following dependencies:

-  * Python 2.7 or Python 3.5+
+  * Python 3.5+
   * PyCHM
   * BeautifulSoup4